encode/django-vanilla-views/docs/api/model-views.md

 Given a queryset and a page size, returns a paginator instance to use for a paginated list view.

-By default this method simply instantiates Django's standard `Paginator` class with the arugments passed.
+By default this method simply instantiates Django's standard `Paginator` class with the arguments passed.

 If you need to customize how the paginator is instantiated you can override this method.
 For example to ensure that the final page must always contain more than a single item, you could write something like this: